HEG Ltd leads losers in 'A' group

-Adani Power Ltd, Linde India Ltd, Dewan Housing Finance Corporation Ltd and Adani Ports & Special Economic Zone Ltd are among the other losers in the BSE's 'A' group today, 28 January 2019.
+Graphite India Ltd, Indiabulls Housing Finance Ltd, Avanti Feeds Ltd and Dewan Housing Finance Corporation Ltd are among the other losers in the BSE's 'A' group today, 29 January 2019.

-Adani Power Ltd, Linde India Ltd, Dewan Housing Finance Corporation Ltd and Adani Ports & Special Economic Zone Ltd are among the other losers in the BSE's 'A' group today, 28 January 2019.
+Graphite India Ltd, Indiabulls Housing Finance Ltd, Avanti Feeds Ltd and Dewan Housing Finance Corporation Ltd are among the other losers in the BSE's 'A' group today, 29 January 2019.

-Adani Power Ltd lost 16.23% to Rs 41.3.
-The stock was the second biggest loser in 'A' group.On the BSE, 80.81 lakh shares were traded on the counter so far as against the average daily volumes of 15.09 lakh shares in the past one month.
+Graphite India Ltd tumbled 6.93% to Rs 466.15.
+The stock was the second biggest loser in 'A' group.On the BSE, 5.1 lakh shares were traded on the counter so far as against the average daily volumes of 2.13 lakh shares in the past one month.

-Linde India Ltd tumbled 12.85% to Rs 496.4.
-The stock was the third biggest loser in 'A' group.On the BSE, 97738 shares were traded on the counter so far as against the average daily volumes of 92652 shares in the past one month.
+Indiabulls Housing Finance Ltd lost 6.70% to Rs 652.1.
+The stock was the third biggest loser in 'A' group.On the BSE, 10.82 lakh shares were traded on the counter so far as against the average daily volumes of 3.58 lakh shares in the past one month.

 Powered by Capital Market - Live News